Aadyothcoding/ai-ticket-generating-system/readme.md

 ## License

-This project is licensed under the
+This project is licensed under the MIT